jbmagination/jbmagination/info/MINECRAFT.md

 - Minecraft: Story Mode - Season Two
    - The original Telltale Games went out of business, requiring them to shutdown Story Mode services ([read](https://www.minecraft.net/en-us/article/important-minecraft--story-mode-information))
    - Unfortunately for me, I could not buy Season Two before they went out of business
-   - The only option remaining is to buy a Steam key, which I am willing to do
 - Minecraft: Nintendo Switch Edition (Legacy Console Edition)
    - This Legacy Console Edition version was never released physically
    - As with other Legacy Console editions, the Bedrock edition caused the Console edition to be delisted
    - eShop codes for delisted games cannot be redeemed, as such this game is unobtainable to me
-   - I believe that I can, however, play through a friend's Nintendo account - but I haven't confirmed this yet (currently confirming!)
+     - I can, however, play through a friend's Nintendo account
  - Minecraft: Apple TV Edition
  - Minecraft: Gear VR Edition
  - Minecraft: Pocket Edition Demo